 - How to market your business

-A mini-grocery shop is a small retail store that primarily sells a general range of food products.
+A mini-grocery shop is a small retail store that primarily sells many food products.
 Modern grocery shops are also resources for other products like kitchen utensils, drinks, cleaning materials and disposable items.

 In modern times, starting a business without a plan is like walking blindly.
 You cannot know what you need to start.
 The work of a business plan is to guide you.
 It shows you what your business intends to achieve and how to attain it.
 It provides you with a sense of direction and helps you to remain focused, organised and confident.
 So, it’s essential to start your mini-grocery shop business with a plan.
-In your business plan, you will have to spell out the following crucial elements.
+You will have to spell out the following crucial elements in your business plan.

 - your products and services